rh-openshift-ansible-better-together/ops-track/README.md

 core-resource-limits   2m
 ```

 The limitrange you just created applies to any applications deployed in the `image-uploader` project.
 Next, you're going to create resource limits for the entire project.
-Create a file named `/root/compute-resources.yaml` on your control node.
+Create a file named `/root/compute-resources.yaml` on your bastion host.
 It should contain the following content.

 ```
 apiVersion: v1